 Intermission: Is a brushless string trimmer right for you?

 Before I discuss the remaining trimmers I want to say: The best brushless string trimmer right now for most people is the Toro Power Plex and the best brushless string trimmer on the market is the Stihl FSA 90 R but it may not be the best trimmer for you.

 If you just need a trimmer for weekly mowing tasks I actually suggest getting a trimmer to match your cordless drill batteries.
 For about $100-$150 you can get a bare tool DeWalt 20 volt, Ryobi 18 volt, or Milwaukee 18 volt.
 These are all quality, brushless motor string trimmers and they will do the job well for you.
 Don’t fall for the hype of having to have a separate high voltage battery for your yard tools.

-Number Three – DeWalt Flex-Volt Brushless String Trimmer Review
+Number Four – DeWalt Flex-Volt Brushless String Trimmer Review

 DeWalt currently makes 3 string trimmers. a 20-volt MAX, 40 volt commercial and 60 volt.
 I’ve used all three and I decided the 60 volt Flex-Volt was the one I should buy for this test.